AusClimateService/npcp/reports/phase1/phase1_report.md

 biases in variability at multiple time scales (Section 2.5.1).
-The MRNBC method was able to reduce biases in interannual temperature variability on the calibration task (Figure 1a,b; e.g. Figure 5g) but actually inflated those biases on cross validation (Figure 2a,b; Figure 6j).
+The MRNBC method was able to reduce biases in interannual temperature variability on the calibration task (Figure 1a,b; e.g. Figure 5g) but actually inflated those biases on cross-validation (Figure 2a,b; Figure 6j).
 This may suggest a degree of overfitting by the MRNBC method.

 <p align="center">